DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 - `ConnectivityMonitor.swift`: watches overall network reachability and stops recording when connectivity drops, resyncing the clock when it returns.
 - `EventLogger.swift`: saves timestamped events to `events.log` for troubleshooting.
+- `ThumbnailGenerator.swift`: creates still previews for each clip so they can be displayed in a grid or exported as artwork.

 The code is written for Swift 5 and iOS 13+.
 It is not a full Xcode project but can be integrated into one.